tiengtinh/multip-table-demo/README.md

 #Run on Web

-Inorder to run project for development in web browser, you need:
+In order to run project for development in web browser, you need:

 1. Have [NodeJs](nodejs.org) installed
 2. Have Grunt installed with cmd `npm install grunt-cli -g`